cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 Click on Create user

 [image]
-Now, Select your created user then click on Security credentials and generate access key by clicking on Create access key.
+Now, Select your created user then click on `Security credentials` and generate access key by clicking on Create access key.
 [image]

-Select the Command Line Interface (CLI) then select the checkmark for the confirmation and click on Next.
+Select the `Command Line Interface (CLI)` then select the checkmark for the confirmation and click on Next.
 [image]

 Provide the Description and click on the Create access key.
 [image]

 Here, you will see that you got the credentials and also you can download the CSV file for the future.
+Copy the Access Key ID and the Access Secret Key
 [image]

+#### Create Github Repo Secret for iac_code
+1. **Navigate to Your GitHub Repository:**
+   - Find and click on the iac_code repository where you want to add a secret.

+2. **Access the Repository Settings:**
+   - Click on the "Settings" tab near the top of the repository page.

+3. **Open the Secrets Section:**
+   - On the left sidebar, click on "Secrets and variables."
+   - Then select "Actions" to add a secret available to GitHub Actions.

+4. **Add a New Secret:**
+   - Click on the "New repository secret" button.
+   - Enter the name of your secret in the "Name" field.
+Use `AWS_ACCESS_KEY_ID`.
+   - Enter the value of your secret in the "Value" field.

+5. **Save the Secret:**
+   - Click the "Add secret" button to save your new secret.
+   - The secret is now stored securely and can be accessed in GitHub Actions workflows using the `${{ secrets.AWS_ACCESS_KEY_ID }}` syntax, where `AWS_ACCESS_KEY_ID` is the name you gave your secret.
+Do same for the `AWS_SECRET_ACCESS_KEY`, add the Secret and save

+6. **Repeat 1-5 for app_code repo:**

+#### Create S3 Bucket for Terraform State files
+Create S3 bucket for the terraform state file.
+Add the bucket name in the iac_code repo secret.
+Name: `BUCKET_TF_STATE`, Value: `<your-bucket-name>`

+#### Copy AWS Account ID
+Copy the account ID of your AWS Account.
+Add your AWS Account ID in the iac_code repo secret.
+Name: `AWS_ACCOUNT_ID`

+#### Create key pair
+Create key pair for SSHing into the jumphost in .pem format and download it in your local machine

-### Step 2: Install Terraform & AWS CLI to deploy our Jenkins Server(EC2) on AWS.
+### Step 3: Install Terraform & AWS CLI .
-Install & Configure Terraform and AWS CLI on your local machine to create Jenkins Server on AWS Cloud
+Install & Configure Terraform and AWS CLI on your local machine

-#### Terraform Installation Script
+#### Terraform Installation Script for WSL
 ```
 wget -O- https://apt.releases.hashicorp.com/gpg | sudo gpg - dearmor -o /usr/share/keyrings/hashicorp-archive-keyring.gpg
 echo "deb [signed-by=/usr/share/keyrings/hashicorp-archive-keyring.gpg] https://apt.releases.hashicorp.com $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/hashicorp.list